-- (1) Professional Designation: To meet the educational requirements for Professional Human Ecologist or Professional Home Economist designation, students must present ★48 in Human Ecology, Nutrition and Food Science, or Nutrition. - (2) Students should declare their minor early in the program by filling out a form in 231 General Services Building. - (3) See §34.1 for program planning and structure details. - (4) The Management in Organizations and Capstone Course requirements in §§34.1 and 34.10 are met by completion of Faculty of Education requirements - (5) CHEM 161 is highly recommended for senior textile science and conservation courses.
+Professional Designation: To meet the educational requirements for Professional Human Ecologist designation, students must present ★36 in Human Ecology, Nutrition and Food Science, or Nutrition, including HECOL 100, plus ★12 in course work closely related to their specialization.

+- (2) Students should declare their minor early in the program by filling out a form in 231 General Services Building.
+To decide on a minor, consult Education Chart 3. - (3) The Management in Organizations and Capstone Course requirements in §§34.1 and 34.12 are met by completion of Faculty of Education requirements. - (4) CHEM 161, 164 or 261 is highly recommended for senior textile science and conservation courses. - (5) Students in the Combined BSc Human Ecology/BEd degree cannot take HECOL 301.
+HECOL 268 or 270 is recommended.
+HECOL 300 is not recommended.

-34.12 BSc in Nutrition and Food Science
+34.14 BSc in Nutrition and Food Science